 Both the U.S. Bank Cash+™ Visa Signature® Card and the new Chase Freedom Flex℠ help you earn cash back on rotating bonus categories and everyday purchases — but which is the best option for you?

-The U.S. Bank Cash+™ Visa Signature® Card and the Chase Freedom® will help you earn cash back on rotating bonus categories and everyday purchases.
-The distinction lies in what type of spending you’d like to earn rewards on, as well as the cap on those rewards.
+The distinction lies in what type of spending you’d like to earn rewards on, the cap on those rewards and more.

 Here are the details:

-With the Cash+ Visa Signature Card, get 5% cash back on your first $2,000 in combined eligible net purchases each quarter on two categories of your choosing.
+With the U.S. Bank Cash+, get 5 percent cash back on your first $2,000 in combined eligible net purchases each quarter on two categories of your choosing.
 You can pick from the following categories:

 - Ground transportation

 - Fast food

 - Sporting goods stores